 - Liquor license

-- Live entertainment license
+- Live entertainment and music license

 - Resale permit